 Citation 1.
 These Regulations may be cited as the Economic Regulation of Air Transport, Regulations 2018 Applicability 2.
 These Regulations shall apply to all: a) Entities that engage in air transport operations for hire and reward; b) Entities that engage in the conduct of air transport operations either from or to Guyana by Guyana and foreign carriers. c) Scheduled, non-scheduled and general aviation air transport operations for commercial purposes. d) Non-commercial operators as it relates to insurance and submission of statistical data.
-Interpretation 3.
-In these Regulations, unless the context otherwise requires - Interpretation 3. in these Regulations, timess the context otherwise requires (1) "Act" means the Civil Aviation Act,or/and any subsequent amendments thereto.
+Interpretation In these Regulations, unless the context otherwise requires -(1) "Act" means the Civil Aviation Act, or/and any subsequent amendments thereto.
 (2) "Aerial Work" means an aircraft operation in which an aircraft is used for specialized services such as agriculture, construction, photography, surveying, observation and patrol, search & rescue, aerial advertisement, etc. (3) "Aerodrome" means a defined area on land or water (including any building, installations and equipment) intended to be used either wholly or in part for the arrival, departure, and surface movement of aircraft.